Gmagon/src.gmagon.com/source/guide/trytomp3/convert-ape-to-mp3-on-mac.md

 layout: guide
 title: How to convert APE to MP3 on Mac?
 keywords: Does anyone know a Mac app that extracts MP3 audio tracks from APE video files?
-description: If you are willing to convert APE files to MP3 format, you are in the right place.
+description: This post guides you through the process of encoding audio files from APE to MP3 on Mac.
 ---
+If you are trying to figure out a way to convert APE files to MP3 format on Mac, you are in the right place.
+This post guides you through the process of encoding audio files from APE to MP3 on Mac.
 ![](../img/ape.jpg)
 <br>
 >I have got some .ape format files.
 How to convert them to mp3 format?
 So I can add them to my iTunes.